Live Chat Now

 How long and how many credits does it take to earn a Bachelor’s Degree in Information Technology and Networking at DeVry?

-A Bachelor's in Information Technology and Networking can be completed in as little as 2 years + 8months, or even faster with qualifying credits,4 and requires a minimum of 120 credit hours for graduation.
+A Bachelor’s in Information Technology and Networking can be completed in as little as 2 years and 8 months* with an accelerated schedule or 4 years following a normal schedule**, and requires a minimum of 120 credit hours for graduation.

 Academic Catalog